-Focus must be on practical trainings and tie up with nearby industries.
+The focus must be on practical training and tie-up with nearby industries.
 Special classes on Saturdays and Sundays with a focus on practical.
 The Principal I HMs are requested to take up a demand survey for establishing vocational courses.

 9. Bala Sabha:

-10. All types of School Grantsand proceduresfor utilization: Following are the procedures for the utilizations of grants released to schools under various schemes and as well as donations received.
+10. All types of School Grants and procedures for utilization: The following are the procedures for the utilization of grants released to schools under various schemes and as well as donations received.

-~ Stock and issue registers: All the procured items must be entered in the stock registers and issues must be recorded.
+Stock and issue register: All the procured items must be entered in the stock registers and issues must be recorded.

-1. Conducting baseline study: The performance of the children in the basic competencies of reading, writing and arithmetic along with subject specific basic concept may be assessed for each student in the beginning of the academic year and record the perfrmance.
-This gives an idea on conduct of remedial teaching to the children backward in basic competencies.
+1. Conducting baseline study: The performance of the children in the basic competencies of reading, writing, and arithmetic along with subject-specific basic concepts may be assessed for each student at the beginning of the academic year and record the performance.
+This gives an idea of the conduct of remedial teaching to the children backward in basic competencies.

-2. Responsibility: School Headmasters are responsible for conduct of baseline study and implementation of remedial teaching.
-This is whole school activity and HM should involve all teachers in this programme.
+2. Responsibility: School Headmasters are responsible for the conduct of baseline study and implementation of remedial teaching.
+This is whole-school activity and HM should involve all teachers in this program.

-3. Remedial programme: Plan for remedial programme to ensure all children to attain basic competencies of reading, writing and arithmetic so as to enable the children to participate in the teaching learning process and involve in self learning.
+3. Remedial programme: Plan for the remedial programme to ensure all children attain basic competencies of reading, writing, and arithmetic so as to enable the children to participate in the teaching-learning process and involve in self-learning.

-5. Strategy for under taking remedial teaching : It is up to the Head Masters and their staff to discuss and finalize a strategy to achieve the expected competencies of basic literacy and numeracy.
-The existing primary text books and activities given in them may be used it is insulting to have children without reading and writing even after schooling of 4 to 8 years in our schools.
+5. Strategy for undertaking remedial teaching: It is up to the Head Masters and their staff to discuss and finalize a strategy to achieve the expected competencies of basic literacy and numeracy.
+The existing primary textbooks and activities that are given in them may be used it is insulting to have children without reading and writing even after schooling of 4 to 8 years in our schools.
 The State monitoring teams shall observe the efforts of Head Master and teachers in planning and addressing the basic competencies among students and progress therein.

-Therefore, the RJDSEs, DEOs and POs of SSA are requested to read the above instructions carefully and discuss the above instructions with Dy.EOs, ·DIET staff, MEOs and plan for programmes for effective implementation of curriculum and improve the learning achievement of the children.
-The DEOs and POs are requested to furnish an action plan on the above issues to the Director of School Education by zs" June, 2016 without fail.
+Therefore, the RJDSEs, DEOs, and POs of SSA are requested to read the above instructions carefully and discuss the above instructions with Dy.EOs, ·DIET staff, MEOs, and plan for programs for effective implementation of curriculum and improve the learning achievement of the children.
+The DEOs and POs are requested to furnish an action plan on the above issues to the Director of School Education by zs” June 2016 without fail.